oddbird/susy/docs/toolkit.rst

 - ``full($context)``
 - ``$context``: :ref:`\<layout\> <shorthand-layout>`

-This is simply a shortcut for
+This is a shortcut for
 ``span(full)``,
 used to create elements
 that span their entire context.